-For example two, I once interview an event planner who took an intensive cooking course which allowed her to bridge over in to catering which was a much more lucrative business.
-He already had the contacts from her previous role, and set up her own business to serve a different market.
+For example two, I once interviewed an event planner who took an intensive cooking course which allowed her to bridge over in to catering, which was a much more lucrative business.
+She already had the contacts from her previous role, and set up her own business to serve a different market.

 For example three, travel can grow an individual in so many ways.
 From helping someone to become less introverted, learning about different cultures or just refreshing you to tackle the job with a new zest and energy, a sabbatical can really help your personal development.